 4. Ensure Good Posture

-Get your posture in check in order to give a good impression.
-If you slouch, you’ll look lazy and disinterested.
-If you lean back, you’ll look cocky.
-So practice sitting up properly — with your back erect — so that your body language doesn’t do you in.
+Get your posture in check to give a good impression.
+If you slouch, you will look lazy and disinterested.
+If you lean back, you risk looking arrogant.
+Practice sitting up properly — with your back erect — so that your body language does not do you in.

 5. Maintain Eye Contact

-Eye contact is important during an online interview.
-But while you want to establish eye contact, you’ll want to avoid instances where your eye contact is so excessive that it becomes staring.
-That’ll could make the interviewer, and ultimately yourself, uncomfortable.
+Eye contact is important during an online interview or online video.
+But while you want to establish eye contact, you do want to avoid instances where your eye contact is so excessive that it becomes staring.
+This could make the interviewer (or viewer), and ultimately yourself, uncomfortable.

 6. Avoid Lip Compression